KSAH-42/RabbitOM/README.md

 # Getting more details ?

-If you want to get more details, you can send me an email to "a.sahnine@netcourrier.com"
+If you want to get more details, you can send me an email to "a.sahnine@netcourrier.com" or "kader.sahnine11@gmail.com"